petrokvitka/amulet_anomaly_detection/README.md

 To use AMULET as a Desktop App, please install [Anaconda](https://docs.anaconda.com/anaconda/install/) first.
 Next, create an environment from the provided [file](https://github.com/petrokvitka/amulet_anomaly_detection/blob/master/amulet-env.yml) using the command:
 `conda env create -f amulet-env.yml`

+Or if you are using Windows:
+`conda env create -f amulet-env-windows.yml`

 Activate this environment running:
 `conda activate amulet-env`

 Or if you are on Windows:
 `conda activate amulet-env-windows`